 Pétur Jónsson was born in 1884 in Iceland.
 During studies in Kopenhagen, his voice was discovered.
 He took a few

 singing lessons and made his debut in 1911 in Berlin at the Kurfürstenoper.
-Through Kiel, he went to Darmstadt in 1918 as a
+Via Kiel, he went to Darmstadt in 1918 as a

-not to his art of singiung.
-His voice detoriated rapidly.
-In 1922, he was again Berlin (Deutsche Opernhaus), and moved to Bremen in
+not to his art of singing.
+His voice deteriorated rapidly.
+In 1922, he was again in Berlin (Deutsches Opernhaus), and

-Past his zenith for quite a while, he returned to Iceland in 1929 where he died in 1956.
+Past his prime for quite a while, he returned to Iceland in 1929, where he died in 1956.